bluemix/bluemix.github.io-source/source/music/index.md

 ### Here are the music that I liked and what was I doing

+{% blockquote March 20th, 2018  %}
+Running Al-Tameer Odoo to HR manager.
+I was working on enhancing the posting of CakeHR leaves to Odoo.
+{% youtube ST86JM1RPl0 %}
+{% endblockquote %}

 {% blockquote September 5th, 2017  %}
 While I finished my 'when will you get married' article.
 {% youtube eFTLKWw542g %}